vagusX/autocomplete.js/README.md

 > `number` | defaults to `300`

-The number of milliseconds before the autocomplete experience is considered as stalled.
+The number of milliseconds before the autocomplete experience is stalled.
+It's considered as stalled when the `stalledDelay` timeout exceeds when fetching the suggestions.

+When the experience is stalled:

+- The CSS class `algolia-autocomplete--stalled` is added to the autocomplete container
+- The `isStalled` boolean is `true` in the [state](#state)

 #### `initialState`